Bay Area Artistic

 Is being on the Team an annual commitment?

 Yes.
 We require an annual nonrefundable Federation registration & team fee that varies by program tier.
 The monthly team payment is a nonrefundable flat rate.
 Should a swimmer decide to leave the team before the season ends, no refunds will be issued for the annual registration.
 As the monthly payment is a flat rate, we require a 30-day notice for leaving the team.
-We do not offer prorated refunds if a swimmer departs mid-month.
-While we recognize hardships and unforeseen events such as injuries, hospitalizations, or family emergencies, our policy is firm but flexible under certain circumstances.
-Upon enrollment, you acknowledge our expectation of full participation.
+We do not offer prorated refunds if a swimmer departs AFTER the first of the month.
+While we recognize hardships and unforeseen events such as injuries, hospitalizations, or family emergencies, our policy is firm but flexible under certain medical circumstances.
+Upon enrollment, you acknowledge our expectation of full participation with a swimmer enrollment agreement.
 Should you be unable to fulfill these expectations, priority will be given to swimmers who are able to commit.

 Can swimmers take vacation breaks from team training during the year?

 Our swim team operates seasonally and is separate from school-affiliated swim teams.
 We are aware of the numerous school holidays and breaks.
 While family time is important, we encourage consistent training during these periods.
-We discourage taking family vacations during school breaks, except for the traditional summer break.
-We do offer an optional summer camp for current swimmers focused on competing in summer events that involve travel.
+We discourage taking family vacations during school breaks, except for the traditional Holiday season and summer break.
+We do offer an optional summer camp for current swimmers focused on competing in summer events that involve travel to Southern California for State Games in the San Diego area.
 Families often schedule their vacations to coincide with these competition venues during the summer.
 We also respect all U.S. and cultural holidays, in addition to providing training exemptions for swimmers observing specific cultural and religious holidays.
 Swimmers whose family schedules vacation during most school breaks may find our team's commitment requirements challenging.
-In such cases, we suggest exploring recreational team programs offered by other organizations.
+In such cases, we suggest exploring recreational team programs offered by other teams.

 Do I automatically advance to other Tier levels?